ghostFaceKillah/vslam/WORK-LOG.md

   - [ ] Expose `to_native` and `from_native`

 - [N] sqlite based recorder and streaming replayer to be able to record "big data" ?
-- [ ] lacma inspired rainbowy lines
+- [ ] lacma inspired rainbowy lines as features